The D-Day Story: Contents

 The story is told in three parts: Preparation; D-Day and the Battle of Normandy; Legacy and the Overlord Embroidery.

 The Legacy gallery features the Overlord Embroidery, commissioned by Lord Dulverton to remember those who took part in D-Day and the Battle of Normandy.
 The embroidery took twenty members of the Royal School of Needlework seven years to complete and measures 272 ft long.
 It consists of 34 different panels.
 Film clips of veterans talking about their experiences give visitors further insight into what took place.

-Other major exhibits include a Sherman tank and a Churchill tank, both displayed on the tank deck of the newly restored LCT 7074, the last surviving D-Day landing craft.
-Other vehicles in the collection are a Sherman BARV and a DUKW amphibious vehicle.
-In addition there is a replica infantry landing craft as part of an audio-visual display.
+Since August 2020, the ticket to the D-Day Story has included access to landing craft tank LCT 7074, which is displayed outside the museum.
+She is the last remaining D-Day landing craft of her kind.
+On LCT 7074 visitors can explore the tank deck, the upper deck, and the bridge deck.
+A Sherman Grizzly tank and a Churchill Crocodile tank are displayed on the tank deck.
+Other vehicles in the collection include a Sherman BARV and a DUKW amphibious vehicle.
+A replica landing craft personnel can be seen as part of an audio-visual display inside the museum.
 There are reconstructions of the operations room at Southwick House, a 1940s sitting room and an Anderson shelter.

-The museum is run by Portsmouth Museum Services, a branch of Portsmouth City Council, and is supported by the Portsmouth D-Day Museum Trust, a registered charity.
+Audio guides in English and other languages are available for the museum galleries and the Overlord Embroidery.